patsprice/https-github.com-bretfisher-container.training/slides/shared/swarm-vs-k8s.md

   - Requires more resources, management, people, and skills to run yourself

-  - But every cloud offers a distribution to take the pain away
+  - But every cloud offers a distribution to take *some* pain away

   - Also supports more use cases, features, methodologies, and workflows then Swarm